logandehning/Docker-Splunk/README.md

 Once my environment was setup, it was finally time to setup my Splunk to be able to complete the BOTS CTF.
 Splunk provides the dataset for free on the [BOTS v3 Github](https://github.com/splunk/botsv3) along with a list of all the apps and add-ons that are needed to complete the CTF.
 Because BOTS v3 was released over 5 years ago, some of the apps and add-ons have slightly different names, but the links provided on the BOTS v3 Github still lead to the correct apps and add-ons.

+I also needed to have access to the questions, hints, and answers for the BOTS v3 CTF.
+Splunk provides these for anyone who emails [bots@splunk.com](mailto:bots@splunk.com).
+The zipped folder in which they reside can also be found [here](https://botsdataset.s3.amazonaws.com/bots_questions/botsv3content.zip).

 To be continued...